 Establish a Mindful Bedtime Routine

 The day’s stress often rears its ugly head at night, particularly for light sleepers.
-But when you go to bed feeling unsettled and jittery, you’re bound to wake up at the slightest interruption.
+When you go to bed feeling unsettled, you’re bound to wake up at the slightest interruption.
 To combat your anxieties, establish a bedtime routine you can follow daily.

 Create a Conducive Environment for Sleep